gvocale/css/css-guide.md

 ## Animation

+- [8.0](#animation--guideline).
+Should be fast, snappy, sometimes almost invisible.
+- In experience, give a feedback to a button pushed, signify what's happening or something point the user to something they should be paying attention to (scroll down arrow on better.com).
+- In data visualization, to simplify transition.
+- Stick to `transform` and `opacity` if possible, which are the ones GPU optimized

 - [8.1](#animation--bezier) Use our custom bezier curve rather then simple ease-in-out.
 Feels more organic.
 Less regular.

 - [8.2](#animation--faster-slower) Animate hover faster, otherwise the element feel 'slow' to react.
 Power users will like something that feels snappy and quick.
 On hover out, the animation can be slower.